VAR logo English

 Free-will

-The points of bifurcation are inevitablely, though not vnecessarily very usefully, suggested as a possible entry point for our notion of what constitutes free-will.
+The points of bifurcation are inevitablely, though not necessarily very usefully, suggested as a possible entry point for a possible definition of free-will.
 This leads to a discussion of a possible principle of relativity for determinism and free-will.
 First, though, we need to consider what constitutes Will, free or otherwise.

 Looking for a possible definition for Will

-This chapter considers a number of experiments involving two beings, A and B (each a conscious robot or human, and traditionally called Alice and Bob) and several objects, X Y and Z (such as small rocks or parts of a spacecraft), isolated in the depths of space.
+This chapter considers a number of thought-experiments involving two beings, A and B (each a conscious robot or human, and traditionally called Alice and Bob) and several objects, X Y and Z (such as small rocks or parts of a spacecraft) isolated in the depths of space.
 When A tries to exercise her will in the combined system, A+B+X+Y+Z, she notices that she meets with some resistance.
 B does not do everything that A wants, but then neither does X (constrained by the laws of physics).
 We are apt to declare things (including inanimate objects) as having a will of their own when they do not stay as we expected or intended them.
-Perhaps this gives us the basis of what we mean by Will (as distinct from free-will): the ability to push a target system away from its initial position.
-It might be tempting to wonder on a connection with Schopenhauer's "The World as Will and Representation".
+Perhaps this gives us the basis of what we mean by Will (as distinct from free-will): the controlled (intended) ability to push a target system away from its initial position.

-Thus, we can conclude that A exerts her will on a long-case clock when she winds up its weights.
+Thus, we could define that A exerts her will on a long-case clock when she winds up its weights.
 But then, does this mean, by extension, that we think of those weights as exerting their will on the pendulum, to prevent it from slowly gliding to its rest position?
 Perhaps the definition of Will is more nuanced than this.
-The falling weight part of the long-case clock merely acts to maintain the status quo on the pendulum part, but perhaps we are more concerned with the ability of an energy flow (from the hot bath to the cold bath) to build new structure, such as convection currrents and braid plains.
+The falling weight part of the long-case clock merely acts to maintain the status quo on the pendulum part, but perhaps we are more concerned with the ability of an energy flow (from the hot bath to the cold bath) to build new structure, such as convection currents and braid plains.
+The mind of Maxwell's Demon (an information engine) is intent on pushing the system away from thermodynamic equilibrium.
 Indeed, one proposal for a fourth law of thermodynamics takes the form of a 'principle of increasing complexity'.

 Looking for a possible definition for Free-will

-Meanwhile, for free-will, science has observational data, from many thinkers, even in metaphysics, over the millenia, to draw on, but is forever seeking a way to piece those observations together.
-'Free-will' could be the name given when each entity is a component of an encompassing society whose persistence depends on the individual "I will"s having to give way, when appropriate, to a top-down "thou shalt" (for the communal good) thereby leading to a view in which the individual is not the level of paramount importance.
+Meanwhile, for free-will, science can draw on observational data, from many thinkers, even in metaphysics, over the millennia, but is forever seeking a way to piece those observations together.
+Like consciousness, though, it is always the subject, never the object, and so does not surcumb to investigation under scientific method, which has as a central principle the need for objective observation.
+'Free-will' could be the name given when each entity is a component of an encompassing society whose persistence depends on the individual 'I will's having to give way, when appropriate, to a top-down 'thou shalt' (for the communal good) thereby leading to a view in which the individual is not the level of paramount importance.
 Even a society that is purely deterministic could set up a judicial system to eliminate wayward elements, as part of its persistence mechanism.

 Principle of relativity for determinism and free-will